javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/01-recursion/article.md

   </li>
 </ul>

 That's when the function starts to execute.
-The condition `n == 1` is false, so the flow continues into the second branch of `if`:
+The condition `n == 1` is falsy, so the flow continues into the second branch of `if`:

 ```js run
 function pow(x, n) {